Overview

 Step 1: Understand OpenAPI Spec Versions

-Three versions are in active use today, and they are not interchangeable: OpenAPI 2.0, originally called Swagger, uses a swagger: "2.0" declaration and a definitions section for reusable schemas.
-OpenAPI 3.0 replaced this with openapi: "3.0.x" and moved reusable schemas to components/schemas, alongside other structural changes to how request bodies and security schemes are declared.
+Three versions are in active use today, and they aren't interchangeable.
+OpenAPI 2.0, originally called Swagger, uses a swagger: "2.0" declaration and a definitions section for reusable schemas.
+OpenAPI 3.0 replaced this with openapi: "3.0.x" and moved reusable schemas to components/schemas, alongside other structural changes to how request bodies and security schemes get declared.
 OpenAPI 3.1, the most recent, aligned the spec fully with JSON Schema 2020-12 and added native support for webhooks.

 Before validating anything, confirm which version your document declares in its first few lines.
-A validator checking 3.1 rules against a 2.0 document — or the reverse — will produce a wall of irrelevant errors that have nothing to do with the actual problems in your spec.
+A validator checking 3.1 rules against a 2.0 document, or the reverse, produces a wall of irrelevant errors that have nothing to do with the actual problems in your spec.

 Step 2: Check Structural Validity (YAML/JSON Syntax)

 Before any semantic validation, confirm the document itself is well-formed YAML or JSON.
-This is a separate, more basic check than OpenAPI schema compliance, and it matters because a single syntax error — one bad indentation level in YAML, one missing comma in JSON — can cascade into dozens of confusing downstream errors that obscure the actual root cause.
+This is a separate, more basic check than OpenAPI schema compliance.
+It matters because a single syntax error, one bad indentation level in YAML, one missing comma in JSON, can cascade into dozens of confusing downstream errors that obscure the actual root cause.

-YAML is particularly prone to this because indentation is semantically significant.
-A block indented one space too far or too few silently changes which parent key it belongs to, without an obvious error — the document still parses as valid YAML, just with a different structure than intended.
+YAML is particularly prone to this because indentation carries meaning.
+A block indented one space too far or too few silently changes which parent key it belongs to, with no obvious error since the document still parses as valid YAML, just with a different structure than intended.
 Run a plain YAML or JSON linter first, before OpenAPI-specific validation, so any errors you see afterward are genuinely about OpenAPI compliance and not basic syntax.

 Step 3: Validate Against the OpenAPI Schema